reprise99/Sentinel-Queries/CISA Insights/README.md

 ![image](https://github.com/reprise99/Sentinel-Queries/assets/88635951/2f5ce68a-a1a1-46b8-8019-7394abf19644)

-Download and import the JSON found in this repo, you can name your dashboard whatever you like
+Download and import the JSON found in this repo (raw link https://raw.githubusercontent.com/reprise99/Sentinel-Queries/main/CISA%20Insights/dashboard-CISA%20KEV%20Insights.json), you can name your dashboard whatever you like

 You should then be able to explore the dashboard